 Eric W. Portenga

-- Joint-Ph.D., Earth Sciences, University of Glasgow, Scotland and Macquarie University, Australia
+- Ph.D., Earth Science, University of Glasgow, Scotland and Macquarie University, Australia (Joint degree)

-- MS, Geology, University of Vermont, Burlington, Vermont
+- MS, Geomorphology, University of Vermont, Burlington, VT

-- BS, Geological Sciences, University of Michigan, Ann Arbor, Michigan
+- BS, Geological Sciences, University of Michigan, Ann Arbor, MI

 Interests and Expertise